KomaedaN/Gudlft/README.md

 Tests :

-    - you can run "pytest" to tests all unit, integrity, functional tests
+    - you can run "pytest" to tests all unit, integrity and functional tests

     - generate tests report with coverage : run "coverage run -m pytest tests " and then "coverage report" to generate all tests report except performance.

     - performance tests with locust :
-        run "locust -f tests/tests_performance/locustfile.py" and use "http://localhost:8089/"
+        run "locust -f tests/tests_performance/locustfile.py" and then use "http://localhost:8089/" url